-Our Board of Directors has adopted the 2006 Equity Incentive Plan which is subject to approval by our shareholders.
+Our Board of Directors has adopted the 2006 Equity Incentive Plan, which was approved by our shareholders on February 2, 2007.
 Participants in the plan may include our employees, officers, directors, consultants, or independent contractors who our compensation committee determines shall receive awards under the plan.
 The plan authorizes the grant of options to purchase common stock intended to qualify as incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), the grant of options that do not qualify as incentive stock options, restricted stock, restricted stock units, stock bonuses, cash bonuses, stock appreciation rights, performance awards, dividend equivalents, warrants and other equity based awards.
-The number of shares of common stock reserved for issuance under the plan is 1,000,000 shares.
+The number of shares of common stock originally reserved for issuance under the plan was 1,000,000 shares.
+As of February 2, 2007, we had 275,668 shares available for issuance under such plan.
 The plan expires on March 30, 2016.